-A Partial Differential Equation (PDE) or PDE system model of physical or engineering problems usually contains three key components: basic physical laws, constitutive laws, and Boundary Conditions (BC).
-The basic physical laws are clear in most situations; relations of different physical quantities are described by the constitutive laws, which appear as coefficients of PDEs in linear problems; constructing appropriate BCs is certainly an application-driven topic, while simplified BCs are sometimes adopted when the focus is the study of differential operators.
-This paper concerns a linear elasticity system with \emph{strongly heterogeneous coefficients}---a constitutive law from composite materials and \emph{quasistatic Tresca's friction law}---a quasistatic friction contact BC.
+\Section{Introduction} Modeling physical or engineering problems with Partial Differential Equations (PDE) usually contains three key components: fundamental physical principles, constitutive laws, and Boundary Conditions (BC).
+The fundamental physical principles are well-established in most scenarios; the relations of different physical quantities are described by the constitutive laws, which appear as coefficients of linear PDEs; constructing appropriate BCs is certainly an application-driven topic, while simplified BCs are commonly adopted to focus on the study of differential operators.
+This paper concerns a linear elasticity system with \emph{strongly heterogeneous coefficients}---the constitutive law from composite materials and \emph{quasistatic Tresca friction law}---a contact BC.